-Mineralogical analysis is the study of materials to determine mineral composition and mineral structure.
-This analysis can be used to identify mineral species, and understand their characteristics and properties.
+Mineralogical analysis examines materials to determine mineral composition and mineral structure.
+The analysis can be used to identify mineral species and understand their characteristics and properties.
 At Lucideon, we offer a wide range of mineralogical testing, much of which is accredited under ISO 17025:2017.

-Our skilled and experienced analysts utilise a broad range of techniques for mineralogical evaluation, the primary techniques include: powder X-Ray Diffraction (XRD), Scanning Electron Microscopy (SEM) with associated energy dispersive micro analysis (EDA), optical microscopy and petrographic analysis.
-Data interpretation is critical to mineralogical analysis; having the best team of operatives with the most appropriate instrumentation is essential.
+Our highly experienced analysts utilise a broad range of techniques for mineralogical evaluation, the primary techniques include: x-ray diffraction (XRD), scanning electron microscopy (SEM) with associated energy dispersive micro analysis (EDA), optical microscopy, and petrographic analysis.
+Data interpretation is critical to mineralogical analysis so having the best team of operatives with the most appropriate instrumentation is essential.

 XRD based techniques available at Lucideon include:

 - X-Ray Powder Diffraction – identification of mineral phases and quantification in bulk samples

 - Full Rietveld refinement – crystal cell structure determination

 - Micro Diffraction (µ-XRD) – spatially resolved phase determination

 - Grazing Incidence X-Ray Diffractometry (GID) – phase determination of thin films